Parteek-Manes/Customer-Satisfaction-Data-Analysis-/README.md

-This is an Analysis of a Customer Satisfication Survey
+This is a Analysis of an Airline's Customer Satisfication Survey

 Dataset recieved from Kaggle.com (2 csv files:test and train)